w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 ### Search section

-The `search` role marks the “search tool” of the website, this means not only the actual input field, but also the search button and options, can be included in this section.
+The `search` role marks the “search tool” of the website.
+This should include not only the actual input field, but also the search button and options.
 The form below contains a `<div>` element with a `search` role.
 There is no HTML5 equivalent for this role.

 {::nomarkdown}
 <%= sample_start %>